 Breaking Down Language Barriers for Frontline Staff

-Lingly, founded in London by Henry Popiolek & Harry Bendix-Lewis, is an AI-powered English training platform specifically designed to help care workers communicate effectively and confidently in Adult Social Care.
+Lingly, founded in London by Henry Popiolek & Harry Bendix-Lewis, is an AI-powered English training platform specifically designed to help jobseekers build the English confidence that gets them hired.

-When we both moved abroad, we discovered something that traditional language apps never prepared us for: the gap between knowing a language and truly thriving in your career.
+Moving abroad reveals something that traditional language apps never prepare you for: the gap between knowing a language and actually using it at work.

-In Berlin, Harry watched his friend struggle with language barriers that plague workers everywhere.
-She was senior enough to lead teams, but her language skills weren't polished enough for client calls.
-Her colleagues would take calls on her behalf whilst she sat excluded, unable to participate in the workplace culture.
+In Berlin, Harry watched his friend struggle with barriers that workers everywhere face.
+She could lead teams, but her language skills weren't sharp enough for client calls.
+Her colleagues took calls on her behalf whilst she sat there, shut out from her own workplace.

-Effective communication in care work goes far beyond vocabulary.
-It's about building trust with vulnerable people who depend on you.
+Effective workplace communication goes far beyond vocabulary.
 It's understanding cultural nuances in what people say and how they say it.
-It's writing precise care notes under time pressure whilst maintaining that human connection that makes care work meaningful.
+It's writing to professional standards under pressure.
+It's building the confidence to speak up when it matters.

-Language is the backbone of care & the backbone of integration.
-When someone is confident in their English, they're confident in themselves, their work, and their ability to provide exceptional care.
+Language is the backbone of integration and career progression.
+When someone is confident in their English, they're confident in themselves and their ability to do exceptional work.

-Book a demo today to see how lingly can transform workplace communication for your care team.
+Book a demo today to see how Lingly can transform your workplace communication.

 — Harry & Henry